carpentries-lab/python-aos-lesson/episodes/02-visualisation.md

 As a first step towards making a visual comparison of the CSIRO-Mk3-6-0 and ACCESS1-3 historical precipitation climatology, we are going to create a quick plot of the ACCESS1-3 data.
 ~~~
 access_pr_file = 'data/pr_Amon_ACCESS1-3_historical_r1i1p1_200101-200512.nc'
 ~~~
 {: .language-python}

-We are going to use the [xarray](http://xarray.pydata.org/en/stable/) library, which has been specifically written with the analysis of multi-dimensional geographic data arrays in mind.
+We will need a number of the libraries introduced in the previous lesson.
 ~~~
 import xarray as xr
 import cartopy.crs as ccrs